 But do you notice anything strange about the photos above?
 Perhaps that I have strategically avoided photographing one entire wall of the room?
 That’s because it looks like this:

 I call it the wall of shame.
 It’s the last bastion of junky cluttered mess that this room just can’t seem to shake.
 I know that the biggest problem is a lack of appropriate furniture.
 Those little cube things are just not cutting it.
-I’ve been keeping my eyes peeled for an affordable tall bookcase, armoire, or hutch for that far corner, but for the area directly across from the sofa I really wanted something that could hold a small TV and it’s various accouterments, plus baskets of toys and maybe a few pretty decorative things.
+I’ve been keeping my eyes peeled for an affordable tall bookcase, armoire, or hutch for that far corner, but for the area directly across from the sofa I really wanted something that could hold a small TV and its various accoutrements, plus baskets of toys and maybe a few pretty decorative things.
 And when I found out we’d be visiting Ikea this month I started considering the Vittsjo.

 I taped it out on the wall and everything.